 Cookie Banner Accessibility in the WordPress Showcase

-Last week, episode 4 of the Accessibility Show with Joe Dolson came out, and it was all about cookie banners.
+Episode 4 of the Accessibility Show with Joe Dolson was all about cookie banners.
 In this episode, Joe shares problems with three different cookie banners from three different cookie banner plugins.
 They all fail basic accessibility testing, and one can’t even be configured with a mouse!

 After watching Joe discuss the issues in these banners, you might be wondering how your cookie notice stacks up.